 4.1 Duty to Consider Fostering for Adoption Placement

-In such a situation, the requirements under the Section 22 of the Children Act 1989 to ensure that placements allow the child to live near the parents’ home, be placed within the local authority area, remain at the same school and to be placed together with sibling(s), do not apply.
+In such a situation, the requirements on local authorities under Section 22 of the Children Act 1989 to ensure that placements allow the child to:

 (The carers may be dually approved by being fully approved adopters and foster carers for any child, or they might be approved prospective adopters who have been temporarily approved as foster carers for a named child under regulation 25A of the Care Planning, Placement and Case Review (England) Regulations 2010 – see Section 5, Temporary Approval as Foster Carers of Approved Prospective Adopters.)

-Such a placement must be approved by the Nominated Officer who must:
+Such a placement must be approved by the Agency Decision Maker who must: